sphygmomanometer arm

 Howard Glicksman

-Dr. Howard Glicksman is a general practitioner with more than forty years of medical experience in office and hospital settings, who now serves as a hospice physician seeing terminally ill patients in their homes.
-He received his MD from the University of Toronto and is the author of “The Designed Body” series for Evolution News.
+Dr. Howard Glicksman has been a general practitioner for over forty-five years.
+He is now a consultant who mentors physicians in the management of fluid overload, especially due to heart failure.
+He received his MD from the University of Toronto and is the author of “The Designed Body” series for Science and Culture Today.
 Glicksman further develops the arguments from this series in a book co-authored with systems engineer Steve Laufmann, Your Designed Body (2022).

 Tags